 Who We Are

-Additionally, the Kingdom hosts refugees of Iraqi, Yemeni, Sudanese, Somali and other nationalities, for a total of some 730,000 individuals, making Jordan one of the countries with the highest refugee population per capita, and placing enormous pressure on the country and its host communities.
+Additionally, Jordan hosts refugees of Iraqi, Yemeni, Sudanese, Somali and other nationalities, for a total of some 427,000 individuals, making Jordan one of the countries with the highest refugee population per capita, and placing enormous pressure on the country and its host communities.

-UNHCR Jordan is now running three main offices across the Kingdom (Amman, Irbid and Mafraq) and has presence in Jordan’s two main refugee camps, Azraq and Zaatari.
+UNHCR Jordan is now running one main office located in Amman and has two field offices in Jordan’s two main refugee camps, Azraq and Zaatari as well as a field unit in Irbid governorate.

 UNHCR works closely with the Government of Jordan and numerous other national and international partners in providing protection and assistance to refugees and asylum seekers, as well as to Jordanian communities affected by the refugee influx.